 There are recycling bins for plastic bags and film at large supermarkets.

 Aluminium foil, milk bottle tops or yoghurt pot lids

-To improve safety at our waste sorting facility, aerosols can no longer be recycled in Smart sacks or Smart Banks, and must be put in your general waste.
+To improve safety at our waste sorting facility, aerosol cans cannot be recycled in Smart Sacks or Smart Banks, and must be put in your general waste.
 When the waste is compressed into bales, sometimes the canisters can explode if they are still pressurised.
-These explosions not only have the potential to harm staff at the facility, but also risk causing a fire.
+These explosions not only have the potential to harm staff at the Material Recycling Facility (MRF) at Smugglers Way, but also risk causing a fire.
 The risk is not confined to H&F’s facility but is a problem faced by similar plants across the UK.

 Clothes, textiles and shoes

 These can wind around equipment at the materials recovery facility and damage it.
 Also because textiles and shoes are likely to be damaged during the collection and sorting process it is not possible to use them again.
 There are charity textile and shoe banks located at some of our recycling collection sites.

 Broken glass should not be placed in your Smart Sack or Smart Bank as it can injure the collection crew or workers at the material recovery facility (MRF).
 Instead, please wrap it up carefully and place in a black refuse sack.
 If possible, also attach a note warning of the dangerous materials inside.

 You also can't recycle Pyrex, mirrors or window glass.

 This affects the quality of the end products made, for example, the coating on mirrors causes problems if it is recycled.